‘General Hospital’ Spoilers: Emme Rylan’s Exit Is A Short-Term One, Lulu’s Return Won’t Take Long

 Although I share so much of my life with you there has still been a very private side.
 My sister Lara is battling stage 4 cancer.
 My family would be so grateful if you could take a look at her page.
 Even a dollar helps. ❤️https://www.gofundme.com/larabehrens-fight-against-cancer The link is also in my bio.

-Given this situation with Emme’s sister Lara, some General Hospital fans thought that the actress might have asked for a temporary departure from the show so that she could go spend time with her sister.
-While Rylan surely has been in close touch with her loved ones through this, and spending time with them as she can, it doesn’t look as if that was necessarily what drove this temporary departure.
+Given this situation with Emme’s sister, Lara, some General Hospital fans thought that the actress might have asked for a temporary departure from the show so that she could go spend time with her sister.
+While Rylan surely has been in close touch with her loved ones through this — and spending time with them as she can — it doesn’t look as if her sister’s illness was necessarily what drove this temporary departure.

-Rylan’s Instagram page has shown that in recent weeks, her family adopted a puppy and moved to a smaller house.
-The General Hospital star, her husband, and their three children also battled some rounds of illness and it looks like just on a personal level, things have been rather hectic.
-It looks like Emme just used her time away from the set to manage all that her family had going on during this move.
+Rylan’s Instagram page has shown that, in recent weeks, her family had adopted a puppy and moved to a smaller house.
+The General Hospital star, her husband, and their three children also battled some rounds of illness.
+It appears that, on a personal level, things have been rather hectic for her.
+It looks like Emme just used her time away from the set to manage all that her family had been going through during this move.

 As of earlier this week, it would appear that Rylan is back filming again.
-She and her co-star Kirsten Storms (Maxie) are long-time besties and Emme shared a shot on Instagram of the two together in Kirsten’s dressing room.
+She and her co-star Kirsten Storms (Maxie) are long-time friends, and Emme shared a shot to Instagram of the two together in Kirsten’s dressing room.

-Not only does that imply that Emme is filming scenes now that will air in mid-May, the latest General Hospital spoilers via SheKnows Soaps signal that she’ll have scenes airing later this month.
+Not only does that imply that Emme is filming scenes now — scenes that will air in mid-May — the latest General Hospital spoilers via SheKnows Soaps signal that she’ll have scenes airing later this month.
 During the episode airing on Wednesday, April 24, Lulu will be eager to help someone in some way.
 In addition, she’ll be surprising Peter during the show on Thursday, April 25.

-Peter suggested that Lulu write a book detailing her recent experiences and it sounds as if she’ll soon return to Port Charles with a passion for staying busy.
-It will surely be a while before Lulu is ready for a romance, and there are no obvious candidates for that yet.
-However, General Hospital spoilers suggest that Lulu’s getaway to Paris won’t last all that long and that fans have some great stuff to look forward to from Emme Rylan in the weeks ahead.
+Peter suggested that Lulu write a book detailing her recent experiences, and it sounds as if she’ll soon return to Port Charles with a passion for staying busy.
+It will surely be a while before Lulu is ready for a romance, and there are no obvious candidates as such, yet.
+However, General Hospital spoilers suggest that Lulu’s getaway to Paris won’t last all that long — and that fans have some great stuff to look forward to from Emme Rylan in the weeks ahead.

 View this post on Instagram